 Thom Gunn's "On the Move" is said to be "a sociological footnote of the nineteen fifties".
 The motorcyclists had become emblematic of reckless vigor and aggressive energy in the East.
 The subtitle also functions as the epigraph emphasizing the idea...

 The title of Margaret Atwood's "This is a Photograph of Me" is quite suggestive.
-The title may give rise to several interpretations.
+The title gives rise to several interpretations.
 The speaker may want our attention to be drawn to the photograph.
-The fact that she claims that it is her in the...
+But is that the full story?
+Read on for my full analysis of this famous poem.